semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart-a11y.md

 3. Make sure that all the information in the tooltips is also provided in the `data` property of `<Plot />`.
 4. If you are redefining children rendering of the `<XAxis.Ticks>` or `<YAxis.Ticks>` component, return both the `children` and the `value` properties.
 More on this below.
 5. Only use chart interactivity for visual, unimportant effects.
 6. If your chart is highly customized, the summary generator may struggle with the summary.
-To fix that, either tweak the data summarizer configuratoin or add your own summary manually.
+To fix that, either tweak the data summarizer configuration or add your own summary manually.
 More on this below.

 ### Edge cases